Semiparametric Discovery and Estimation of Interaction in Mixed Exposures using Stochastic Interventions: Simulations

 \section{Simulations}

-In this section, we demonstrate using simulations that our approach identifies the correct exposures and interactions used to generate the outcome and correctly estimates the counterfactual mean difference in outcome under joint shift intervention, marginal shifts, and subsequently the comparison, our interaction parameter.
-We construct a data-generating process (DGP) where $Y$ is generated from a linear combination of different effects including marginal impacts and interactions.
-This DGP was constructed to represent the complexity of a mixed exposure in which mixture variables are correlated but only some have an impact on the outcome.
+In this section, we present simulations to demonstrate the effectiveness of our proposed method in identifying the correct exposures and interactions used to generate the outcome.
+The data-generating process (DGP) is designed to reflect the complexity of mixed exposures, where mixture variables are correlated but only some have a significant impact on the outcome.